Error Handling and Resilience¶

 {

-public string EventId { get; set; } // Unique identifier
+public string EventId { get; set; } // Unique identifier for the event

-public string ExecutionId { get; set; } // Execution context
+public string ExecutionId { get; set; } // Execution context id

 }

-Metrics Queries
+Metrics Queries¶

 Query error metrics for analysis and monitoring: